Code-Institute-Submissions/inline-6-overnight/README.md

 • [XML-Sitemaps.com](https://www.xml-sitemaps.com/): used to create a sitemap file with a list of important URLs to ensure that search engines are able to easily navigate through the site and understand its structure

+• [Wordtracker](https://www.wordtracker.com/): all keywords used on this website for SEO purposes were chosen based on their relevance, authority and volume, and Wordtracker was the perfect tool for the job

 ## Testing

 ### Validation Testing